perladvent/perldotcom/content/article/interview-trying-to-catch-paul-leonerd-evans.md

 you find you have to understand how the internals of the interpreter work.
-The largest amount of time I spent on that was probably while making the [Future::AsyncAwait]({{< mcpan "Future::AsyncAwait" >}}) module -- that has to have quite a tight in-depth integration with the interpreter core, in order to successfully suspend and resume running functions, which is the basis of how the `async`/`await` syntax all works.
+The largest amount of time I spent on that was probably while making the [Future::AsyncAwait]({{< mcpan "Future::AsyncAwait" >}}) module—that has to have quite a tight in-depth integration with the interpreter core, in order to successfully suspend and resume running functions, which is the basis of how the `async`/`await` syntax all works.